15 Most Popular Esports Games in 2024

 Did you know that the first video game tournament was held in 1972?
-Now, almost five decades later, we have hundreds of tournaments in each big game every year, and those games deserve some recognition.
-So, here is the list of the most popular Esports in 2024, ranked by their combined viewership, prize pools, and tournament numbers.
+Now, over five decades later, we have hundreds of tournaments in each big game every year, and those games deserve some recognition.
+So, here is the list of the most popular esports in 2024, ranked by their combined viewership, prize pools, and tournament numbers.

 15. Street Fighter 6